2006 South American Women's Football Championship

 The 2006 South American Women's Football Championship (Campeonato Sudamericano de Fútbol Femenino 2006) was the fifth staging of the South American Women's Football Championship (now known as Copa América Femenina) and determined the CONMEBOL's qualifiers for the 2007 FIFA Women's World Cup and the 2008 Olympic Games football tournament.
-The tournament was held between November 10 and November 26 in the Argentine city of Mar del Plata.
+The tournament was held between 10 and 26 November in the Argentine city of Mar del Plata.

 The hosts Argentina won the tournament for the first time and qualified to their second FIFA Women's World Cup and their first Olympic tournament.
 Runners-up Brazil also qualified for the World Cup; but had to face Ghana in a play-off to qualify to the Olympics.

 Venue

 Like in the 1998 edition, the only venue used for the tournament was the Estadio José María Minella, also known as Estadio Mundialista.

 Officials

 The following referees and assistant referees were named for the tournament: